Burlesque (2010 American film): Plot

 Meanwhile, Ali and Jack become romantically attracted.
-However, Jack is already engaged to Natalie (Dianna Agron), an actress working in New York City.
+However, he is already engaged to Natalie, an actress working in NYC.
 Sean encourages Jack to end the engagement, as Ali is a better person than his shallow fiancée.
-Marcus (Eric Dane), a wealthy clubgoer, becomes infatuated with Ali, who begins spending time with him, making Jack jealous.
-At Georgia's wedding, Jack appears to call off his engagement and becomes drunk.
-That night, Ali and Jack sleep together, beginning an affair.
-In the morning, Natalie unexpectedly returns from New York and finds the two in bed together.
-Natalie angrily insists she and Jack never broke up though the latter denies this but asks Ali to leave.
-Feeling heartbroken and betrayed, Ali runs to Sean for support, also learning that Sean is gay.
-Marcus calls Ali, and Sean prompts her to go out with him.
+Wealthy clubgoer Marcus becomes infatuated with Ali, who begins spending time with him, making Jack jealous.

+The group later attends Georgia's lavish wedding to Damon, funded by his wealthy father who is delighted he is settling down and with the impending arrival of his grandchild.
+Jack appears to call off his engagement and gets drunk.
+That night, he and Ali sleep together.

+In the morning, Natalie unexpectedly returns from New York and finds them in bed together.
+She angrily insists she and Jack never broke up, although he denies this yet asks Ali to leave.
+Feeling heartbroken and betrayed, Ali runs to Sean for support and learns that he is gay.
+Marcus calls her, and Sean encourages her to go out with him.

-Ali learns that Marcus is interested in the "air rights" above the club; he hopes to build a skyscraper on the property.
-Distraught, Ali breaks off her relationship with Marcus.
-She later tells Tess about his plan, and they inform the owner (James Brolin) of new million-dollar condos being sold across the street.
-Fearing the obstruction of his prospective purchasers' view, he buys the air rights to the club's property from Tess.
+Seeing a model of Marcus' plans to build a skyscraper on the club's property, Ali realizes that he is not merely interested in the "air rights" above it, as he claims to be.
+She tells Tess about his plan and they pay a visit to the developer of a new million-dollar condo building across the street.

+Fearing the obstruction of his prospective purchasers' view, the developer buys the air rights to the club's property from Tess.
 She then uses the money to buy out Vince's share, pay off the bank, and redecorate the club in her own vision.
-Later, a sobered Nikki admits that she lied about sleeping with Vince out of anger, and Tess rehires her.
+Later, a sobered Nikki admits that she lied about sleeping with Vince out of anger.
+They reconcile, and Tess rehires her.

-Ali rekindles her relationship with Jack after he tells her about breaking up with Natalie, as she cared more about her job than her relationship with him.
-Having earned Nikki's respect, Ali performs "Show Me How You Burlesque", a song written by Jack, with all of the dancers on stage, delighting the crowd.
+Ali rekindles her relationship with Jack after he tells her that he broke up with Natalie because she cared more about her job than their relationship.
+Nikki finally accepts Ali, who then performs "Show Me How You Burlesque", a song written by Jack, with all of the dancers on stage, delighting the crowd.